HIV Prevention

 How well does PrEP work?

 Oral PrEP is most effective when taken consistently each day.
-CDC reports that studies on PrEP effectiveness have shown that consistent use of PrEP reduces the risk of getting HIV from sex by about 99% and from injection drug use by at least 74%.
+CDC reports that consistent PrEP use reduces the risk of getting HIV from sex by about 99% and from injection drug use by at least 74%.

 Does PrEP cause side effects?

-In some people, PrEP can cause side effects, such as nausea, diarrhea, headache, dizziness, depression, insomnia, etc. These side effects are not serious and generally go away over time.
+In some people, PrEP can cause side effects, such as nausea, diarrhea, headache, dizziness, depression, and insomnia.
+These side effects are not serious and generally go away over time.
+However, in rare cases, more serious side effects such as kidney failure and lactic acidosis can occur.

-If you are taking PrEP, tell your health care provider if you have any side effects that bother you or that do not go away.
+Before taking PrEP, consult with your health care provider about any potential side effects.
+If you are taking PrEP, tell your health care provider immediately if you have any side effects that bother you or that do not go away.

 What should you do if you think that PrEP can help you?